 Summary: Direct Mail campaigns by politicians could really benefit from the services of #datascience and #contentstrategy folks.
 In 2016, we have evolved from simple, generic, stereotypical messaging with our audience.

 How good are Political Campaigns at Data Science?
-Not Very Good At All.
+Not Good Enough.

 As the election season gets closer here in California, I’ve become fascinated by the direct mail campaigns of the political candidates.
 I don’t have cable, you see, so I rarely see television advertising.
 And my radio listening is primarily NPR those rare times I’m in the car.
 Every day I get one or more pieces of direct mail from the current crop of political hopefuls.
 Some days I will get up to three from a single candidate in the same day.